gaoke379/Feature_Matching_OpenCV/README.md

 # Feature Matching Using OpenCV

 ### Description
-C++ code for running feature extraction and matching on two input images using the following features in OpenCV:
+C++ code for running feature extraction and matching on two input images using the following features in OpenCV version 2.x.x:
 - `SIFT`
 - `SURF`
-- `AKAZE`
+- `BRISK`
 - `ORB`

 ### Build Library Dependencies
 Several dependencies need to be available on the system:
-- `OpenCV C++: 3.0.0 ~ 3.4.10 or 4.0.0 ~ 4.3.0 `
+- `OpenCV C++: 2.x.x`
 - `CMake >= 2.6`

-Note that SIFT has been moved to the main OpenCV repository (patent on SIFT is expired) starting from 3.4.11 and 4.4.0, so the function call to SIFT has to be changed from `cv::xfeatures2d::SIFT` to `cv::SIFT` if newer versions of OpenCV is being used.

 ### Configure and Build